caiopngoncalves/AppFortuneCookie/README.md

 # AppFortuneCookie
-# a simulation of a fortune cookie using react-native
+a simulation of a fortune cookie using react-native

-# commands to run:
+# Commands to run:

-#yarn
+yarn

-#yarn android
+yarn android